- Name of Service - Educational Effectiveness

 Why we collect and use this information

-We have statutory obligations in relation to young people aged 16-18.
+We have statutory obligations in relation to young people aged 16-18 (and those up to 25 with a current EHC plan).
 We are expected to make arrangements to establish the identities of all relevant young people who are resident and/or attended school in Surrey; and

 - whether they are participating; and

 - where they are in education or training, the level at which they are studying and the programme type; or